spyesx/mac_setup/README.md

 chowm root:wheel com.apple.airport.preferences.plist
 ```

-Reboot or simply relaunch Finder to use yout new settings.
+Reboot or simply relaunch Finder to use your new settings.

 ### Filezilla